smash-edin/twixplorer/README.md

 This will allow you to pre-process your Twitter (X) dataset and load it into a Solr core for future use in the dashboard.
 2. **Launch dashboard**: Go into the "preprocessing" sub-folder and follow the instructions in this second README file.

-The **twixplorer-ui** folder itself contains the following two sub-folders:

-* **api**: Contains the code of the Flask back-end.
-* **src**: contains the code of the React front-end.

-The **docs** sub-folder inside **api** contains the HTML documentation for this API.
-You can download the docs folder and then open the file _build/html/index.html in your browser to navigate the documentation.